rust-lang/book/src/ch13-01-closures.md

 The reason `sort_by_key` is defined to take an `FnMut` closure is that it calls the closure multiple times: once for each item in the slice.
 The closure `|r|
-r.width` doesn't capture, mutate, or move out anything from its environment, so it meets the trait bound requirements.
+r.width` doesn’t capture, mutate, or move out anything from its environment, so it meets the trait bound requirements.

-In contrast, here's an example of a closure that only implements `FnOnce` because it moves a value out of the environment.
-The compiler won't let us use this closure with `sort_by_key`:
+In contrast, here’s an example of a closure that only implements `FnOnce` because it moves a value out of the environment.
+The compiler won’t let us use this closure with `sort_by_key`:

 ```rust,ignore,does_not_compile